mianagn/Mentor-Zografos/CMS-SETUP.md

 - Check that images are uploaded through the CMS
 - Verify file paths in the YAML files
 - Ensure images are in the correct upload folder

+### First-Time Setup Issues
+If you see "[object Object]" on first deploy:
+1. This is normal - the site uses fallback content until CMS is set up
+2. After setting up Netlify Identity and creating content via CMS, the display will be correct
+3. The CMS creates the YAML files automatically when you save content

 ## Development Tips